Now, step back a minute.

 The Austrian band Illuminata hail from the beautiful city of Graz.
 You know the one with the funky Kunsthaus and clock tower.
 And I am floored.
-Their 2015 album Where Stories Unfold departs to a completely different direction than their last record.
-When I started on this album, I stopped dead in my tracks: Gone was the rocky and straightforward style, kind of leaning into Within Temptation.
-And in comes – what exactly?
+Their 2015 album Where Stories Unfold departs in a completely different direction than their last record.
+Gone is the rocky and straightforward style that kept on leaning into Within Temptation.

-Apart from that the band appears unchanged.
-But to me this is a real pity.
-I DID like this little extra of a double female front (actually three female singers with Sabrina).
-And it had a positive impact on music quality – A World so Cold be my witness.
+Apart from that, the band appears unchanged.
+But to me, this is a real pity.
+I DID like this little extra of a double female front (actually three female singers with Supan).
+And it had a positive impact on music quality, A World so Cold be my witness.

 Illuminata‘s new style is interesting and – in a way – addictive.
-Even if the guitar solos that true metal heads crave are curiously absent, the whole production is well rounded.
-However my metal soul is suffering nonetheless.
+Even if the guitar solos that true metalheads crave are curiously absent, the whole production is well-rounded.
+However, my metal soul is suffering nonetheless.
 This is not pure metal anymore, but some confused hybrid between metal heaven and operatic hell.
-But then, this is where its quality lies and the band DOES make a point on their current trademark.
+But then, this is where its quality lies, and the band DOES make a point on their current trademark.

 Wow, many words to describe something that we should be able to do in a few sentences.
-Where Stories Unfold is very good work.
-Again not something I indulge in usually (to say the least..), so if this album could hold my attention for so long, this means it is of extensively good quality.
+Where Stories Unfold is a beautiful record.
+Again not something I indulge in usually (to say the least..).
+But if this album could hold my attention for so long, this means it is of extensively good quality.

 Record Rating: 8/10 | Label: Self-Released | Web: Official Site

 |1.||Original Soundtrack, for those not in the know.|